psanse/Bfilt/README.md

 # Bfilt dataset and converters

-This site contains the instances in XCSP3 format employed in the following paper:
+This site contains the dataset of BCSP instances in XCSP3 format employed for testing in the following paper:

 > A new branch-and-filter exact algorithm for binary constraint satisfaction problems
 by Pablo San Segundo, Fabio Furini and Rafael León.
 European Journal of Operational Research, 2021 (https://doi.org/10.1016/j.ejor.2021.09.014)